 Best High-End: Acqua Panna Spring Water

-For great-tasting, glass-bottled spring water beloved by the stars, we recommend The Mountain Valley (view at Amazon), bottled in the Ouachita Mountains.
+For great-tasting, glass-bottled spring water beloved by the stars, we recommend The Mountain Valley (view at Amazon), bottled in Arkansas's Ouachita Mountains.
 For athletes looking for something a little extra to hydrate them through a run, hike, or sporting event, go for Essentia Alkaline Water (view at Amazon).

 Why Trust The Spruce Eats?